nestorSag/mlops-lite/README.md

 # MLOps control centre with Terraform + MLFlow + AWS

-This project is intended to provide a lean MLOps control centre to train, track, deploy, monitor and retire ML models using MLFlow and Terraform on AWS, doing so from your local machine or through GitHub action workflows
+This project allows you to manage the ML life cycle of your projects easily: train, track, deploy, monitor or retire your models with a single command.

+It uses MLFlow to track and containerise models, AWS services to productionise them, and Terraform to keep track of state.

 # Scope

 It should work out of the box for models that can be trained in a single EC2 instance (up to a few hundred GBs of RAM usage, depending on instance type).
+Note this project currently does not implement shadow deployments.

 # Requirements